What makes a good book “good”?

 I have to be very careful entering a bookstore, especially a Christian bookstore because I just might lose control of my senses.

-These books have all inspired me in some way, brought me closer to God, given me a greater understanding of His Word.
+These books have all inspired me in some way, brought me closer to God and given me a greater understanding of His Word.

 I walk and talk and think differently because of what these books imparted.
 God spoke to me through these books to increase the hope of my heart and change me irreversibly.